Become A Brewing Expert!

 C6H12O6 (glucose) → 2C3H6O3 (lactic acid) + energy

 In both cases, fermentation is a metabolic process that occurs in the absence of oxygen, in anaerobic conditions.
-This process allows microorganisms such as yeast and lactic acid bacteria to generate energy and reproduce.

-Well, they mostly do it because it is the most energetically efficient way of getting rid of the electrons donated by the sugars they eat.
+Well, they do it because it is the most energetically efficient way of getting rid of the electrons donated by the sugars they eat.

 You see, electrons are not nice too keep loose in the cell, so you want to donate them to some molecule.